blacktear23/py-servicebus/README.md

 Each Service has two params to name it: category and name.
 When we use Sender to call this service you can use: NODE_NAME.CATEGORY.NAME to address the service.

+In one agent server process, each Service will has it’s own thread.
+This design will let client call more than one service in concurrent.

 ### How it work when RabbitMQ is DOWN

 In Agent Server, when your configuration has more than one RabbitMQ server host for example 2, Agent Server will fork 2 process (AS-A and AS-B) and connect to each RabbitMQ server(RMQ-A and RMQ-B).
 So if one RabbitMQ server(RMQ-A) is down, AS-A process will try to reconnect to RabbitMQ server RMQ-A and in Message Sender part it will find RMQ-A is not connectable, so Message Sender will connect to RMQ-B and send message via RMQ-B. Then this call message will process in AS-B process.